valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-backend-libraries.md

   - Spring beans: ContextResource, ContextService, ContextRepository, UserContextRepository
   - Domain: UserContextDTO, Context, ContextProcess, MenuItem, UserContext

+* **Deleted method from ProcessLinkService** `ProcessLinkService.getProcessLinks(activityId, activityType, processLinkType)` was only used for testing.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 ## Deprecations